nachorequeno/sac25_case_study/README.md

 ![img1](/svg/fdi50_zones.svg)

 Additionally, the Python script will overlay the information of the temporal zones on top of the electricity consumption record.
-Green lines represent the time instants when the TRE starts to become true, and the red lines corresponds to the red lines the time instants when the TRE ends.
+Green lines represent the time instants when the TRE starts to become true, and the red lines corresponds to the time instants when the TRE ends.

 ![img2](/svg/fdi50_signal_and_zones.svg)
 Green lines indicate the time instants when the pattern matching of the TRE may begin (b < t < b');